-- 1. Away from identified housing allocations, proposals for new residential development will only be supported if it is filling a gap within the existing developed footprint of Dunholme, as identified on Map 2, and it meets all the following criteria: - a) It is only proposing up to 10 units, per site; - b) has regard to the overall character of the area and the current layout, density and size of the surrounding plots and dwellings to which the scheme relates: - c) safeguards the integrity of existing garden spaces and the relationship between property sizes and their wider curtilages; - d) does not lead to the loss of any mature trees, hedgerows and boundary walls that make a positive contribution to the character of the area and wider street scene; - e) provides satisfactory landscaping to provide privacy for new and existing dwellings, where appropriate; - f) provide satisfactory layouts to safeguard the amenities of residential properties in the immediate locality; and - g) has no unreasonable negative impact on the existing highway capacity or highway safety of the area. - 2.
-Where a site is proposed within the developed footprint, but adjacent to the open countryside, proposals must demonstrate that they will not lead to a 'hard edge' being established on the periphery of the village. - 3.
-Any new residential development outside the existing developed footprint will be limited to countryside use as identified within Local Plan Policy S5 or through rural exceptions via the National Planning Policy Framework.
+- 1. Other than for the identified housing allocations (Policies 2-5), proposals for new residential development will only be supported if they would fill a gap within the existing developed footprint of Dunholme, as defined in the Glossary of the Central Lincolnshire Local Plan, and meet the following criteria: - a) they propose up to 10 units per site; - b) they have regard to the overall character of the area and the current layout, density and size of the surrounding plots and dwellings to which the scheme relates; - c) they safeguard the integrity of existing garden spaces and the relationship between property sizes and their wider curtilages; - d) they sensitively incorporate mature trees, hedgerows and boundary walls that make a positive contribution to the character of the area and wider street scene: - e) they provide satisfactory landscaping to provide privacy for new and existing dwellings, where appropriate; - f) they provide satisfactory layouts to safeguard the amenities of residential properties in the immediate locality; and - g) they have no unacceptable impact on the existing highway capacity or highway safety of the area. - 2.
+Development proposals within the developed footprint which are adjacent to the open countryside, should incorporate a sensitive boundary with the countryside and which will not lead to the development of a hard urban edge on the edge of the village. - 3.
+Any new residential development in the open countryside should be in accordance with Local Plan Policy S5. - 4.
+The development of affordable housing will be supported in Dunholme, if the proposals conform to Local Plan Policy S22 and with other relevant policies in this Plan.

-Site NP01 - Allocation of Land at Honeyholes Lane
+Site WL/DUNH/010 - Central Lincolnshire Local Plan Allocation of Land at Honeyholes Lane